Publications listed in MathSciNet

 Factorizations of bn ± 1, b = 2, 3, 5, 6, 7, 10, 11, 12, up to High Powers

-Two papers on probable primes These articles propose an algorithm for selecting industrial-grade primes for use in cryptography.
+Two papers on probable primes The first paper states a famous challenge for primality testing.
+Both articles propose an algorithm for selecting industrial-grade primes for use in cryptography.
 This algorithm is recommended in ANSI Standards X9.31 and X9-80.
-The first paper states a famous challenge for primality testing.
+Here is an article by other authors that recommends using this test to construct large primes.
+It also exhibits problems with several other primality tests, but none with this one.

 "Congruences for rs(n) modulo 2s," Journal of Number Theory 127 (2007) 326-329.